bgd-labs/aave-debt-swap/README.md

   uint256 debtRateMode; // the type of debt (1 for stable, 2 for variable)
-  address newDebtAsset; // the asset you want to swap to uint256 maxNewDebtAmount; // the max amount of debt your're willing to receive in excahnge for repaying debtRepayAmount bytes paraswapData; // encoded exactOut swap
+  address newDebtAsset; // the asset you want to swap to uint256 maxNewDebtAmount; // the max amount of debt your're willing to receive in excahnge for repaying debtRepayAmount address extraCollateralAsset; // The asset to flash and add as collateral if needed uint256 extraCollateralAmount; // The amount of `extraCollateralAsset` to flash and supply momentarily bytes paraswapData; // encoded exactOut swap
 }